usermac/aiwork/README.md

 2023-11-06 - v3 change log:
 ```
-I wanted an autopilot so I created that too.
-It lets the machine "ask AI" as many times as you like. (and does auto-clean up, see next item.)
+Autopilot wille "ask AI" as many times as you like (and does auto-clean up, see next item.)
 Added a script to clean up the response if its has extra text and has the markdown code symbols "```".
 This is automatic with Autopilot.
 It is manual otherwise with a button on the result tab.
 OpenAI Dev Day 2023 was today so I changed the model from "gpt-4" to "gpt-4-1106-preview".
 Welcome to change this to your liking.
 Added to the script menu: CTRL/CMD+1 = "Ask AI"